aynnaqurat-art/ScamShield-PK/README.md

 - ☁️ Live VirusTotal reputation checking
 - 📊 Explainable risk scoring with security recommendations
 - 🚀 Publicly deployed Streamlit web application
+# 🚨 Problem Statement

+The rapid growth of digital communication has significantly increased the number of online scams targeting individuals through job advertisements, messaging platforms, emails, and fraudulent websites.
+Cybercriminals frequently exploit social engineering techniques to manipulate users into revealing sensitive information, making financial payments, or interacting with malicious links.

+Many users struggle to distinguish between legitimate and fraudulent content because scam messages often imitate trusted organizations and use persuasive language to create a false sense of urgency.
+As a result, victims may unknowingly expose personal information or suffer financial losses.

+These challenges highlight the need for an accessible solution that can assist users in evaluating potentially suspicious content before taking any action.

+---

+# 🎯 Project Objectives

+ScamShield-PK was developed with the following objectives:

+- Detect suspicious job-related messages before users respond to them.
+- Identify potentially malicious URLs using multiple security indicators.
+- Help users recognize fake or impersonated social media links.
+- Provide clear and understandable risk assessments supported by evidence.
+- Promote cybersecurity awareness by encouraging safer online decision-making.
+- Demonstrate the practical application of Artificial Intelligence and Cybersecurity concepts through an interactive web application.

+---

 ---